mjdorma/yara-ctypes/README.rst

-If the package does not contain a pre-compiled libyara library for your platform you need to build and install it.  (see libyara BUILD NOTES)
+If the package does not contain a pre-compiled libyara library for your platform you need to build and install it.  (see libyara build notes)

-libyara BUILD NOTES
+libyara build notes
 ===================

 *A rough build guide - my notes*